Main Content

 Safety Considerations

 When operated properly, the best electric bikes are as safe as conventional models.
 Riders must obey all state and local rules of the road.
-A helmet should always be worn as well as reflective clothing or accessories.
+A helmet should always be worn in addition to reflective clothing or accessories.

 5 Tips for Safer Riding